 Independent Registered Public Accounting Firm.
 Cohen & Company, Ltd., 342 N. Water St., Suite 830, Milwaukee, WI 53202, serves as the independent registered public accounting firm for each Fund.
-The independent registered public accounting firm conducts an annual audit of a Fund's financial statements, and prepares a Fund's federal, state, and excise tax returns.
+The independent registered public accounting firm conducts an annual audit of a Fund's financial statements.
+Cohen & Company Advisory, LLC, an affiliate of Cohen & Company, Ltd., provides tax services as requested.
 Shareholders will receive annual audited and semi-annual (unaudited) reports when published and written confirmation of all transactions in their account.
 A copy of the most recent annual report will accompany the SAI whenever a shareholder or a prospective investor requests it.